merklefruit/mern-template-antd/README.md

 ## Other useful things

 - **Locales**: Ant design supports language locales.
 As default, this template uses en_US (english).
 To change this setting to your own language, open `client/index.js` and change en_US to your own language based on locale tags (find some of them [here](https://www.oracle.com/java/technologies/javase/jdk8-jre8-suported-locales.html#util-text))

+## Credits

+_This template exists only thanks to the frameworks and library that I used to build it.
+I've just put the pieces together to make it easier to start a web app with this stack._

+## License

+**MIT**